When corporations own your memories, even identity is a commodity.

 And then there’s RELOAD, which follows DOWNLOAD’s protagonist as he evolves into the evil we know and love.

 When does this all come out?
 Whenever I find a traditional publisher.
 The Arc and Vanir were art-house projects, the first a sci-fi tinged historical fiction and the second an all-out mini hard-science space opera, both temporal bookends to the rest of the storyline, which has yet to be written.
 It wasn’t meant to be a commercial success (although I don’t mind, for anyone who likes both genres will find it interesting), it was to hone my skills at writing and to complete a storyline that had been thirty years in the making.
 We all have a special itch, and that one needed scratching the most.
 Loadtech is just a natural progression from that, exploring many of the same concepts, yet in a more packageable way.
+(The Arcworld was also completed as an example to my sons, both who are as creative as I, each in their own way.)